DuncanDoyle/BPM_FSW_Docker/README.md

 Starting the images
 ===================

 As the two images depend on each other, via a Link, we need to run them in the right order.
-For this purpose you can simply run the `start.sh` script or run the images manually using:
+For this purpose you can simply run `demo.sh start` which will run the demo in detached mode on fixed ports (49160) or you can run `demo.sh start attached` which will run the fsw image in detached mode and the bpms image in attached mode and remove the image after the jboss process is terminated.

+Of course you can run the images manually using:

-   # the Fuse ServiceWorks image  with the command `docker run -p 49260:8080 -p 49270:9990 -h fsw --name fsw -d psteiner/heise_fsw`
+# `docker run -p 49260:8080 -p 49270:9990 -h fsw --name fsw -d psteiner/heise_fsw` for the Fuse ServiceWorks Image
-   # the BPM-Suite image  with the command `docker run -p 49160:8080 -p 49170:9990 --link fsw:fsw --name bpms -d psteiner/heise_bpm`
+# `docker run -p 49160:8080 -p 49170:9990 --link fsw:fsw --name bpms -d psteiner/heise_bpm` for the BPMS Image

-Running the images
+Running the demo
 ==================

 A first video on how to start and run the environment is here: